microsoft/terminal/doc/specs/Configuration object for profiles.md

 This spec outlines how we can support 'configuration objects' in our profiles, which will allow us to render differently depending on the state of the control.
-For example, a control can be rendered differently if its focused as compared to when its unfocused.
+For example, a control can be rendered differently if it's focused as compared to when it's unfocused.
 Another example is that an elevated state control can be rendered differently as compared to a non-elevated one.